 “During an event like ours, you’re walking the streets Eudora Welty used to walk and seeing homes and buildings that our grandparents used to frequent, places and events that are unique to us in Jackson,” Jane said.
 “We’re seeing and learning about the things that make Jackson stand out in the Southeast.”

 And, of course, the food.
 After appetizers at Keifer’s, the group headed south to The Manship Wood Fired Kitchen, a restaurant that opened just three years ago.

 “Their short ribs are to die for,” Jane said.

 Also on the menu were lasagna, salmon and half-Greek chicken.
 The evening ended with blueberry cake cobbler or praline tiramisu served up at Lou’s Full-Serv, in the former Jitney 14 on Fortification Street.

 Jane has long-dreamed of taking people out of their routines and introducing them to new foods, experiences and cultures.
 At 19 years old, she began traveling to France and lived there off and on until moving back to Mississippi in 2008.
 Now 37, Jane’s time abroad stirred a desire to share experiences with people from home.
 It also gave her a keener eye to find the beauty and riches in her own backyard.
 She created More Than A Tourist in 2011.
-She aims to devote her time to helping people experience not only Europe but gain a greater appreciation of their own communities.
+She aims to devote her time to helping people experience not only Europe with the best Europe Travel Deals but gain a greater appreciation of their own communities.